Dr Andreas Buerki

 I am principally a quantitative corpus linguist and phraseologist, looking at how language as actually used by speakers (and writers) in real contexts works.
 My work is of a broadly usage-based, cognitive linguistic outlook, employing a constructionist approach to linguistic structure.

-I am particularly interested in the various aspects of formulaic language (common turns of phrase, phraseology) and in the social and cultural nature of language and how this shows in linguistic structure, language change and in more applied areas like second language acquisition.
+I am particularly interested in the various aspects of formulaic language (common turns of phrase, phraseology) and in the social and cultural nature of language and how this shows in linguistic structure, language change and in other areas.

 I am a member of the 'Cardiff Corpus Network' of corpus linguists at Cardiff where among other projects, the CorCenCC Welsh language corpus project is based.
 I am also a member of the Cardiff Language and Law (CaLL) group and the Digital Cultures Network at Cardiff and a Fellow of Higher Education Academy.

 Before coming to Cardiff I taught at Humboldt-Universität zu Berlin and previously also at the University of the West of England, the University of Basel, as well as Korea University and Gwangju University (Republic of Korea).

 - Formulaic Language Research Network (FLaRN)